bsherman/ublue-custom/README.md

 - Adds the following packages to the base image:
   - distrobox
   - evolution (needed to easily add CalDAV/CardDAV sources for Geary/Calendar)
-  - gnome-tweaks
-  - gnome shell extensions (appindicator, dash-to-dock, gsconnect)
-  - gsconnect (plus dependancies)
   - inotify-tools
   - just
   - ratbagd (for Piper mouse management)
   - shotwell (the flatpak version crashes accessing USB)
   - tailscale
   - wireguard-tools
+  - Only on Silverblue: Gnome specific packages
+    - gnome-tweaks
+    - gnome shell extensions (appindicator, dash-to-dock, gsconnect)
+    - gsconnect (plus dependancies)
+  - On Kinoite and Vauxite:
+    - zenity (used in ublue-firstboot script, available by default in Silverblue)
 - Sets automatic staging of updates for the system
 - Sets flatpaks to update twice a day
 - Sets faster timeout on systemd waiting for shutdown
 - Sets some a few custom gnome settings (see etc/dconf)
-- Copies udev rules from [ublue-os/udev-rules](https://github.com/ublue-os/udev-rules)
+- Copies udev rules from [ublue-os/udev-rules](https://github.com/ublue-os/udev-rules) (alternative to steam-devices package)
 - Everything else (desktop, artwork, etc) remains stock

 ## Applications

 - Unlike the [ublue base image](https://github.com/ublue-os/base), flatpak applications are installed system wide, but are they are still not on the base image, as they install to /var.
 - Also unlike the [ublue base image](https://github.com/ublue-os/base), the "first run script" only executes for the default user which first logs into the system.
 We still use that process to customize flatpak refs and install default apps, but it only needs to run once as we install those apps to system.
-- Custom apps installed:
+- Custom apps installed on all images:
   - Mozilla Firefox
   - Brave Browser
-  - Geary
   - DejaDup
-  - Extension Manager
   - Flatseal
-  - Font Downloader
   - Libreoffice
   - Piper (mouse manager)
+  - and the Celluloid Media Player (video)
+- Custom apps installed only on Silverblue (Gnome):
+  - Extension Manager
+  - Font Downloader
+  - Geary
   - Rhythmbox Media Player (music)
   - Sound Recorder
-  - and the Celluloid Media Player (video)
-- Core GNOME Applications are installed from Flathub:
+- Core GNOME Applications are installed from Flathub (only on Silverblue image):
   - GNOME Calculator, Calendar, Characters, Connections, Contacts, Evince, Firmware, Logs, Maps, NautilusPreviewer, TextEditor, Weather, baobab, clocks, eog, and font-viewer
 - Lightly-tested scripts for easily enabling/disabling LUKS auto-unlock using TPM2.